Does it hurt?

 Will I need to wear glasses?

 Most patients who have undergone Advanced Laser Vision Correction at Vold Vision Center no longer need glasses for their daily activities.
-However, if you’re over 40 and did not elect for MonoVision or the Raindrop procedure, in most cases you will need reading glasses because of the natural aging process of the eye.
+However, if you’re over 40 and did not elect for MonoVision procedure, in most cases you will need reading glasses because of the natural aging process of the eye.
 This condition, presbyopia, occurs as you get older.

 How long does it last?